MandalorianY/tp/data-engineering/tp-kafka-api/README.md

 **How can we use this kind of connector for a production use ( = real life cases ) ?**
 * [ ] Can we find another connector [on the Confluent Hub](https://www.confluent.io/hub/) that can write inside **a data lake** instead of a simple text file in one of our servers ?

+There is a connector that can write inside a data lake : the S3 Sink Connector.
+It's a connector that can write data from Kafka to S3.

 ##### How do Serializers work for Kafka connect ?
 Inside `kafka-connect-config/connect-file-sink.properties`, we need to set the serializer we used to produce the data, for our case we want to use the **String Serializer** inside our config.

 Tips : [Kafka Connect Deep Dive – Converters and Serialization Explained](https://www.confluent.io/fr-fr/blog/kafka-connect-deep-dive-converters-serialization-explained/)